Beer in Canada: Brewing in Canada's regions

 Jason Foster, a beer columnist for CBC Radio One's Radio Active and Vue Weekly and the creator of onbeer.org, argues that Canadian regional styles of craft brewing reflect the history and culture of those regions, often based on the origins of the people who settled there.
 He argues, for example, that Atlantic Canada is associated with the British styles and Quebec with Belgian styles due to their settlement history.
 Ontario has a more "mainstream", "conservative" style — with German and eastern American influences.
 British Columbia has an "eccentric" style, influenced by the U.S. West Coast, with a noted presence of fruit beers and organic beers drawing from that region's culture of environmentalism.

 However, it makes little sense to say that Canadian beer is merely the sum of its parts, or takes all of its influence from other styles.
 Brands like Molson Export, Moosehead and Sleeman, for example, led the way in crafting a softer and more palatable style of ale and lager for North American audiences, while still retaining strength.
 For example, Canadian-style ales - pale or dark - tend to be maltier than their American equivalents and more bitter than their English cousins.

-While taste is subjective, an overview of beer enthusiasts' favourite Canadian beers is a good way to get a sense of the most highly regarded breweries in the country.
-According to Beer Advocate, a ratings website frequented by beer enthusiasts, as of 2012 46 of Canada's top 100 beers were brewed in Quebec, 25 in British Columbia, 13 in Ontario, 6 in Alberta, 4 in Manitoba, 4 in Nova Scotia, and 2 in Yukon.
+According to Beer Advocate, as of 2012, 46 of Canada's top 100 beers were brewed in Quebec, 25 in British Columbia, 13 in Ontario, 6 in Alberta, 4 in Manitoba, 4 in Nova Scotia, and 2 in Yukon.